 A beginner’s guide to establishing an ideal workflow for your business

 What causes overwhelm?
-We never set out to be disorganized, undisciplined, or unprepared, yet sometimes the complexity of running a business catches up to us, and in those moments a color-coded labeling system is the lowest priority imaginable.
+We never set out to be disorganized, yet sometimes the complexity of running a business catches up to us, and in those moments a color-coded labeling system is the lowest priority imaginable.

 There is no shortcut to a totally stress-free work experience, but the good news is that adding strategy to your workflow will curb overwhelm on a deep and holistic level.
 Beyond the optics - though I do love seeing fancy office supplies in mason jars - an organized approach will help:

 Maintain an orderly environment

 Maximize your time